 Guidance about management issues and the HSST trainee

-Here are the answers for some of the issues you may face whilst managing a HSST trainee.
+Here are answers to some of the issues you may face whilst managing a HSST trainee.

 text